Bally's Atlantic City: Bally's Park Place (1979–2000)

 After Bally took control of the two properties, it announced plans to raze all three hotel buildings - the Marlborough, the Blenheim, and the Dennis, despite protests, to make way for the new "Bally's Park Place Casino and Hotel", an $83 million casino/hotel designed by California-based Maxwell Starkman Associates.
 The new resort was to have a 39-story, octagonal hotel tower and a huge three-level podium, containing a 75,000 square-foot casino, along with other resort and convention facilities.
 However, in an effort to offset costs and open the casino as soon as possible, the Dennis Hotel was retained to serve as the temporary hotel for Bally's until a new tower could be built.

 In November 1978, Bally demolished the Marlborough-Blenheim and quickly cleared the land to begin building Bally's Park Place Casino.
 On December 30, 1979, the casino opened with the newly renovated Dennis serving as its hotel.
 In 1989, Bally constructed a 750-room hotel tower in a modern style, with an exterior of light pink glass.
-On July 2, 1997, The Wild Wild West Casino opened as the second casino at Bally's.
+On July 2, 1997, The Wild Wild West Casino was opened as the second casino at Bally's.